UA-ResearchComputing-HPC/hpc-documentation/docs/events/calendar/index.md

 **Location: Computer Center Room 130**

 This workshop will focus on topics including big data analytics and machine learning with Spark, as well as deep learning.
-We will share the registration page when it becomes available.

-Registration link will be posted when it is made available.
+<html><center><a href="https://www.psc.edu/resources/training/hpc-workshop-big-data-october-13-14-2026/" title="Click here to register" class="md-button md-button--primary" target="blank">Register for GPU Programming Workshop</a></center></html>

 ## Our Friends and Partners